OnkarRuikar/markdownlint-rule-search-replace/README.md

   - `search`: text or array of texts to search
   - `searchPattern`: regex pattern or array of patterns to search.
 Include flags as well, as if you are defining a regex literal in JavaScript, e.g. `/http/g`.
   - `replace`: Optional.
 The replacement string(s), e.g. `https`.
 Regex properties like `$1` can be used if `searchPattern` is being used.
+  - `searchInCode` Optional.
+When set to `"skip"` all code(inline and block), which is inside backticks, will be skipped.
+When set to `"only"` only code will be searched.
+Default is `"all"` (both code and non-code is searched).
   - `skipCode`: Optional.
-All code(inline and block), which is inside backticks, will be skipped.
+Equivalent to `"searchInCode": "skip"` when set to `true`.

 Properties are case-sensitive and are in camel case.\
 **Note:** `search` and `searchPattern` are interchangeable.
 The property `search` is used if both are supplied.